 Source: Homelessness in Sacramento County: Results From the 2022 Point-in-Time Count.
 Division of Social Work and the Center for Health Practice, Policy and Research at the California State University, Sacramento.
 July 2022.
-Note: Data were not available in 2021; therefore, the count for individuals experiencing homelessness and the count for the overall population experiencing homelessness are higher than the other two-year-interval counts.
+Note: Data was not available in 2021; therefore, the count for the overall population experiencing homelessness in 2022 is higher than the other two-year interval counts.